Table of Contents

 Tradition, culture, cuisine, and adventure.
 You’ll find it all and much more in the charming colonial town of Chiapa de Corzo, located off the beaten path, 12km east of Tuxtla Gutierrez, in the Mexican state of Chiapas.

 The town has been designated as one of Mexico’s Pueblos Magicos, or magical towns, because of its significant cultural heritage.
-Those few intrepid travelers who have already discovered this often overlooked destination describe Chiapa de Corzo as a relaxed, easygoing town framed by the warmth of the local people.
+Those few intrepid travelers who have already discovered this often overlooked destination describe it as a relaxed, easygoing town framed by the warmth of the local people.

 Perhaps best known as the jumping off point for exploring the magnificent Canon del Sumidero, Chiapa de Corzo has plenty of history and attractions within the town itself that make it worthy of spending a day if not two there.

 While it’s popular with Mexican tourists, the notable absence of gringos and large tour groups make it enticing for those seeking a truly authentic experience.

 Located on the north bank of the Rio Grijalva, Chiapa de Corzo has the distinction of being the oldest colonial town in Chiapas.
 Get ready to step back in time.